 - 20th Anniversary TARDIS Console Room.
 Once I get the console printed the way I want, I'll start building the rest of the console room as a series of slot-together panels, with working doors, scanner screen, interior door, and a little bit of corridor.

 - Wood-paneled Secondary Console Room.
 Same as above.
 Got a model already, primarily a case of cleaning it up for 3D printing and adding bells and whistles.

 - Yeti Mk.
 II from The Web of Fear.
 While it seems simple, since I already have the Mk.
 I in the bag, this is actually going to be a pain in the ass, because the face, chest, and hands sculpts are all completely different.
 Still, once I have the basic body shape, it's mainly just a matter of adding shaggy fur texturing.

 - Spirodon from Planet of the Daleks.
 This one is a cheat.
 Using the same fur texture as the Yeti, it's just an empty purple cloak that you can pop a dead Spirodon face into.

 - IMC Mining Robot from Colony in Space.
-I'll see how the War Machine movement works out first.
+I'll see how the War Machine and Cleaner Robot movement works out first.
 Should be very similar, though on a smaller scale.